 Is the building sum insured the same as the value of the property?

 The building sum is not directly related to the value of the property.
-The same house in two different postcards can easily have different values as it is dependant on the neighbourhood.
-The buildings cover is the amount required to rebuild the property and is normally a fraction of the actual property value.
+The same house in two different postcards can easily have different values, as it is dependent on the neighbourhood.
+The building's cover is the amount required to rebuild the property and is normally a fraction of the actual property value.

 What is buildings insurance for flats?

 Building insurance for a property that contains flats is classified as a commercial type of investment property.
-These flats can be purpose built or conversion flats from a divide family dwelling or commercial building.
+These flats can be purpose built or conversion flats from a divided family dwelling or commercial building.
 Buildings insurance for maisonettes also falls under the building insurance for flats category.

 Also included in a standard commercial policy for building with flats is public liability cover.
 This cover can be as much as £10 million for protection if a third party makes a claim against the owner or the property for damages they claim are the responsibility of the property owner.